 The rules for partnerships vary from one organization to the next, largely due to whether a partnership agreement exists.
-Under the existing regulations, if your partnership does not have a written, signed agreement, the partnership will dissolve if one of the partners dies.
-If that partner has left his share of the business to his family and included succession planning in the partnership agreement, a spouse or a grown son or daughter could become part of the partnership.
-With a partnership agreement in place that stipulates succession procedure, you can choose who you will work with in the future.
+Under the existing regulations, your partnership needs a written, signed agreement.
+If none is in place, the partnership will dissolve if one of the partners dies.
+If that partner has left his share of the business to his family and included succession planning in the agreement, a spouse or a grown son or daughter could become part of the partnership.
+With this document in place that stipulates succession procedure, you can choose who you will work with in the future.

 Here’s what a partnership agreement does, what can happen without one, and risks for both scenarios.